Supported hardware and software

 There is the possibility of Donation and depending on the effort involved, there is a chance that further environments will be supported by raspiBackup in the future.

-When called, raspiBackup checks whether supported hardware and software is available
+When invoked, raspiBackup checks whether supported hardware and software is available

 not carried out and may lead to errors and program aborts.